We have identified a more suitable language of this document. To change language to please click here or close

 1.2.1 The Swiss Rules of International Arbitration (Swiss Rules)

-1.2.4 The Swiss Rules allow the parties a lot of flexibility and provide an excellent basis for disputes to be resolved quickly and cost-effectively.
+1.2.5 The Swiss Rules allow the parties a lot of flexibility and provide an excellent basis for disputes to be resolved quickly and cost-effectively.
 The Swiss Rules have become well-established rules and, each year, around 100 new cases are brought under the Swiss Rules.
-A key factor for its success is the swift administration of the cases by the Swiss Chambers’ Arbitration Institution, which has gained a strong reputation for its professional and very efficient work.
+A key factor for its success is the swift administration of the cases by the Swiss Arbitration Centre, which has gained a strong reputation for its professional and very efficient work.

 2. THE SCOPE OF APPLICATION AND GENERAL PROVISIONS OF THE SWISS CPIL